j4321/juliette.monsel/docs/_sources/Research.rst.txt

 These devices combine electronic transport and mechanical degrees of freedom which makes them a very promising platform for thermodynamics.
 Charge or spin qubits can be created inside the nanotube, making these devices similar to hybrid optomechanical systems.

-I am taking part in the `FQxI-funded <https://fqxi.org/programs/zenith-grants/>`_ project Nanomechanics in the solid-state for quantum information thermodynamics led by `Natalia Ares <https://www.natalia-ares.com/>`_ (Oxford University, UK).
+I took part in the `FQxI-funded <https://fqxi.org/programs/zenith-grants/>`_ project Nanomechanics in the solid-state for quantum information thermodynamics led by `Natalia Ares <https://www.natalia-ares.com/>`_ (Oxford University, UK).

 - *Ultrastrong coupling between electron tunnelling and mechanical motion* --  `Phys.
-Rev. Research 4, 043168  (2022) <https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.043168>`_
+Rev. Res.
+4, 043168  (2022) <https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.043168>`_

 - *Stability of long-sustained oscillations induced by electron tunneling* --  `Phys.
-Rev. Research 6, 013291  (2024)  <https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013291>`_
+Rev. Res.
+6, 013291  (2024)  <https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013291>`_

 - *Extra cost of erasure due to quantum lifetime broadening* --  `Phys.
 Rev. A 112, L010601 (2025) <https://arxiv.org/abs/2410.02546>`_

-- *Coupling a single spin to high-frequency motion* --  `arXiv:2402.19288 <https://arxiv.org/abs/2402.19288>`_
+- *Coupling a single spin to the motion of a carbon nanotube* --  `Nat.
+Commun.
+16, 11454 (2025) <https://arxiv.org/abs/2402.19288>`_

 - *Sources of nonlinearity in the response of a driven nano-electromechanical resonator* --  `arXiv:2509.12830 <https://arxiv.org/abs/2509.12830>`_